E-117/E-117/README.md

 My name is Eda
 I'm a student but most importantly a tech enthusiast.
 Learning more and more everyday about cybersecurity, web development and programming.
-Currently completing picoCTF challenges, overthewire.org wargames, cryptohack courses and having lots of fun building projects.
+Currently completing picoCTF challenges, overthewire.org wargames, cryptohack courses and I'm really enjoying building lots of easy but fun projects.
 Check them out! :D
 In my free time I like to read and solve Math problems (super nerdy I know).
 I can also cross-stitch!